wultra/powerauth-mobile-sdk/docs/Migration-from-1.3-to-1.4.md

 - The `ActivationStatus.State_OTP_Used` enumeration is now deprecated.
 Please use `ActivationStatus.State_Pending_Commit` as a replacement.

-- `PA2Keychain` class is no longer available.
+- _Version 1.4.2+:_ The `PA2Keychain` class is no longer available.
 You can use `KeychainFactory` and `Keychain` interface from the same package as a replacement.
+Changes in the underlying keychain implementation has the following impact into your application's code:
+  - `PowerAuthSDK.Builder.build()` method now throws an exception in case that your `PowerAuthKeychainConfiguration` enforces a higher level of keychain protection than it is supported on the device.
+By default, `KeychainProtection.NONE` is used, so the fallback to no-encryption is allowed and such exception is never thrown.
+  - If you use higher levels of proteciton than `KeychainProtection.NONE`, then your application may use `KeychainFactory.getKeychainProtectionSupportedOnDevice()` to determine whether the device supports enough level of protection.
+You can display an error message to the user, if the application cannot be used on the device.

 ## iOS